-Take a photo of your fingernail and this app can tell if you have anemia
+With just a photo of your fingernail, your phone can now tell if you have anemia

 A test for anemia–a condition that makes you feel tired and weak because your blood isn’t carrying enough oxygen–usually involves going to a doctor’s office to have a needle stuck in your arm and an analysis of your blood via machine.
-But a new app is designed to screen for the condition with a smartphone photo.
+But now doctors have invented a new way to screen for the condition using just a smartphone photo.

 It’s something that could be particularly useful in parts of the world where someone might not live near a medical office with the right equipment.
-“In certain parts of Africa or Asia, for example, their medical infrastructure is really poor, but the cell phone infrastructure is actually really good,” says Wilbur Lam, an associate professor of pediatrics at Emory University School of Medicine, and the lead author of a new article in Nature Communications about testing the app.
+“In certain parts of Africa or Asia, for example, their medical infrastructure is really poor, but the cell phone infrastructure is actually really good,” says Wilbur Lam, an associate professor of pediatrics at Emory University School of Medicine, and the lead author of a new article in Nature Communications about testing the software.
 “A lot of my colleagues who do global health work tell me their phone works better in certain parts of Kenya than in San Francisco.
 That’s because the mobile phone companies have leapfrogged right over the standard telephone line.”

-The app uses an algorithm to analyze data from a photo of a fingernail.
+Doctors used an algorithm to analyze data from a photo of a fingernail.
 “It really works because of a couple of things–we couldn’t have done this a few years ago because the camera on cell phones wasn’t that great,” he says.
 “And there’s a lot more data now on cell phones.”
 The algorithm takes an image, along with metadata including color and lighting conditions, and then analyzes it based on what it has learned from similar photos to estimate levels of the healthy red blood cells that anemic patients lack.
-Over time, as the app gathers more data, the algorithm will keep improving.
+Over time, as the it gathers more data, the algorithm will keep improving.

 It’s not as precise as a blood test, and can’t serve as a diagnosis.
 But in a global health setting, it can help a clinic understand if someone is either mildly or dangerously anemic.
 “They’re trying to figure out how to allocate rare resources–which of these people need to be ambulanced to a hospital right now, and whether they need a blood transfusion,” he says.